vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/login.md

    Profile profile = ProfileManager.GetInstance().CurrentProfile;
    Baskets baskets = BasketsManager.GetInstance().CurrentBaskets;</pre>

+   #DO WE NEED TO DESCRIBE ASYNCHRONOUS METHOD HERE?

 2. The current access token for the user can also be retrieved using:

     <pre>AccessToken accessToken = LoginManager.GetInstance().CurrentAccessToken();</pre>